The 2022-2023 Application Cycle is Now Closed, Please Check Back Next Fall

 ABOUT THE PROGRAM

-This workshop, designed around the practice of leadership, will serve as the culminating experience for this special group of students and educators.
-The Presidential Leaders will assist in facilitating this forum for their peers, allowing them to explore an issue that is important to the next generation of leaders.
-It will put the power of dialogue on display through civic discussions and conversations with subject-matter experts.
-Students and educators will leave knowing that their ideas matter.
+This workshop, designed around leadership practice, will be the culminating experience for this special group of students and educators.
+The Presidential Leaders will assist in facilitating this forum for their peers, allowing them to present about progress on their chosen service project that tackles important issues of the next generation of leaders.
+It will display the power of dialogue through civic discussions and conversations with subject-matter experts.
+Students and educators will leave knowing that their ideas matter and are celebrated for their commitment to service.
 This program will be open to additional student groups.

-This three-day session will give students the opportunity to engage with experts, participate in hands-on training, and develop skills like public speaking, diplomacy, and developing meaningful connections with others.
+This three-day session will allow students to engage with experts; participate in hands-on training; and develop skills like public speaking, diplomacy, and creating connections with others.
 Students will be mentored by accomplished leaders in the community, explore history within the exhibits of the Clinton Center, and learn about careers in public service.

 Making an Impact

 The Clinton Center’s Student Presidential Leaders Series will bring together a combined group of 15 high school educators and 15 high school students who seek to make an impact on their communities.
 Throughout the year-long experience, students and educators will grow in leadership ability, civic engagement, and vision.